n-fasano/phpunit-oop/README.md

 }
 ```

 The `verify()` method contains your assertions.
-It's called automatically by the test runner.
+It is automatically called by the test runner.

 ### Assert